theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/get-costcenter-hierarchies.md

 ### Set Up a Treeview of Cost Centers

-The form should contain following elements:
+The Windows form for the treeview should contain following elements:

 - One button: *btnGetCC*
 - One DataGridView: *dgContArea*